 Removable Oral Appliances are proven and medically necessary for treating Obstructive Sleep Apnea (OSA) as documented by a sleep study (e.g., Polysomnography or Home Sleep Apnea Testing).
-Refer to the Medical Policy titled Sleep Studies for further information.
+Refer to the Medical Policy titled Sleep Studies (for New Jersey Only) for further information.